Overcoming Trials

 “That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong” (2 Corinthians 12:10).

 You’ve probably endured a few seasons when life felt like a lot.
-Just when you thought you couldn’t possibly handle one more crisis, your child ended up in the hospital, you lost your job, or your life fell apart.
+Just when you thought you couldn’t possibly handle one more crisis, your child ended up in the hospital, you lost your job, or every area of your life seemed to unravel.

 In these moments, some of us tend to muster up as much willpower as we can find and press forward with sheer determination to strengthen ourselves.
 We pull ourselves up by our bootstraps and try to fix everything that feels broken in our lives.